 As with maps, ask what is this chart saying?
+To help answer this question, review the context surrounding the graph.

 Are there any striking visual trends in this chart?
 Remember that charts and graphs are used to give visual impact to data, so summarizing that at the beginning of your description is a good idea.